dantb/unison-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

 > ### Work in progress [Unison](https://www.unison-lang.org/) implementation of the [RealWorld](https://github.com/gothinkster/realworld) backend application.
 This is a REST web application which should eventually adhere to the [endpoint specification](https://realworld-docs.netlify.app/docs/specs/backend-specs/endpoints).

 <hr>

+🚧 🚧 WIP - temporarily on hold due to other commitments 🚧 🚧

 # Getting started